-We also know that when families are in a state of resignation and/or hopelessness and have not had opportunities to access support, they frequently place the responsibility for a good life at the door of the service system.
+We understand that when families are in a state of resignation and/or hopelessness and have not had opportunities to access support, they frequently place the responsibility for a good life at the door of the service system.

 We actively support the least restrictive, most integrated environment for people with disabilities

-- Leaps works with service providers who want to transition to a more individualised and person centred service model.
+Leap works with service providers who want to transition to a more individualised and person-centred service model.

 In the importance of valued roles and relationships – we all need a place to belong, people who love and care about us and meaningful roles in our life